 Easy Access: In the age of telehealth, geographic barriers are disappearing.
 Whether you are in a rural area or a busy city, you can connect with specialized mental health care without a long commute to a physical clinic.

 Group therapy is rarely an "either/or" choice.
 Instead, it can be a "both/and" solution.
-Group therapy is frequently used as an "add-on" to complement individual therapy or medication management.
+Group therapy is frequently used as an add-on to complement individual therapy or medication management.

 For many, a skills group feels transformative because it provides a "how-to" manual that insight-oriented individual therapy sometimes lacks.
-It is particularly effective for those who feel they’ve hit a plateau in their current treatment and are looking for concrete actions they can take today to improve their quality of life.
+It can be particularly effective for those who feel they’ve hit a plateau in their current treatment and are looking for concrete actions they can take today to improve their quality of life.

 Rekindling Joy: Based on positive affect treatment (PAT) and behavioral activation principles, this group is specifically designed for people feeling the joylessness of chronic depression.
 We focus on creating space for positive emotions and "savoring" small moments of connection, which helps rebuild your capacity for happiness.

 Both groups are designed to work in harmony with existing treatments, including psychiatric medications and individual therapy.
-You are encouraged to reach out to me directly if you would like more information about these group therapy options.
+You are encouraged to reach out to me directly if you would like more information about these options.